Following are upcoming and past events which are either sponsored by the Animals and Society Institute or involve ASI staff or board members:

 May 15-17: Lisa Lunghofer will be giving two presentations at the Animal Assisted Interventions conference in Prague.

-April 13: Maya Gupta will be one of the keynote speakers at the Child Abuse Prevention Symposium, to be held in Macon, Georgia.
+April 13: Maya Gupta was one of the keynote speakers at the Child Abuse Prevention Symposium, held in Macon, Georgia.

-March 11: Margo DeMello will be giving a presentation on animals on social media at the Animal Biographies on Social Media conference in Kassel, Germany.
+March 11: Margo DeMello gave a presentation on animals on social media at the Animal Biographies on Social Media conference in Kassel, Germany.

 November 4-5, 2015: Dr. Maya Gupta, ASI’s Executive Director, will be giving a class on rapidthe link between human and animal violence at the University of Knoxville, Tennessee, in the Veterinary Social Work program.
 To find out more about the class, to register, or to find out about the Veterinary Social Work program, please visit this link.